DimitrisKneknas/BachelorThesis/README.md

-# Safe Driving Behavior Index - Bachelor Thesis
+# 🚗 Safe Driving Behavior Index using Machine Learning

 This repository contains the code and data related to my Bachelor thesis titled **"Model for the calculation of a Safe Driving Behavior Index from driving data"**.
 Below you will find detailed information about the contents of this repository.